-Zachary Karabell is President of River Twice Research, an independent economic research and consulting company, and President of River Twice Capital Advisors, a money management firm.
-Previously, he was Executive Vice President, Chief Economist, and Head of Marketing at Fred Alger Management, a New York-based investment firm that manages approximately $15 billion in mutual funds and institutional accounts.
-He was also President of Fred Alger & Company, a broker-dealer; Portfolio Manager of the 5-star China-U.S. Growth Fund (CHUSX); and Executive Vice President of Alger’s Spectra Funds, a no-load family of mutual funds that launched the Alger Green Fund.
+Zachary Karabell is Head of Global Strategy at Envestnet, a publicly traded wealth management firm.
+He is also President of River Twice Capital Advisors, a money management firm.
+Previously, he was Executive Vice President, Chief Economist, and Head of Marketing at Fred Alger Management, a New York-based investment firm that manages approximately $20 billion.
+He was also President of Fred Alger & Company, a broker-dealer; Portfolio Manager of the 5-star China-U.S. Growth Fund (CHUSX); and Executive Vice President of Alger’s Spectra Funds, a no-load family of mutual funds that managed the $30 million Spectra Green Fund.
 At Alger, he oversaw the creation, launch and marketing of several funds, led corporate strategy for strategic acquisitions, and represented the firm at public forums and in the media.

 Educated at Columbia, Oxford and Harvard, where he received his Ph.D., Karabell has taught at several leading universities, including Harvard and Dartmouth, and has written widely on economics, investing, history and international relations.
 His new book, The Leading Indicators: A Short History of the Numbers That Rule Our World,

 will be published by Simon & Schuster in February 2014.
 He is the author of eleven previous books, including The Last Campaign: How Harry Truman Won the 1948 Election